ajoyce-ipsum/liquibase-github-action/README.md

 # liquibase-github-action

 Official Github Action to run Liquibase in your pipeline.
+Modified to use custom liquibase.properties file, and Redshift JDBC driver.

 ### Usage